Allex-Op/SIRS_Project/docs/API.md

     "data": "vWmkAcHlWb..."
 }
 ```
-- The test_id is a random INTEGER that will allow to associate the test results with a patient.
+- The test_id is a random INTEGER that will allow to associate the test results with a patient (only the hospital API can do the association).
 It's not used the patient id to maintain privacy.

 ### E.g. Response:
 ```